trimalchionis7/first-boto3/README.md

-# first-boto3
+## Creating an AWS infrastructure using Python and the Boto3 library

-Creating an AWS VPC using Python and Boto3
+This repo contains all the files needed to launch an AWS virtual infrastructure using Python.
+It makes use of the Boto3 library.